 When your cheesecake gets cold, you could take a knife to the sides of the pan to gently move the edges of the cheesecake away from the pan.
-Many people find this to be an easy way to help slide the cheesecake out of the pan.
+Many people find this to be an easy way to help slide it out.

 Knowing more about what can go wrong with cheesecake should help you to make good decisions.
 Most of the mistakes that occur are easily remedied by just focusing and trying to follow the recipe closely.

-Sometimes people make mistakes when mixing the cheesecake because they go overboard.
+Sometimes people make mistakes when mixing because they go overboard.
 People also accidentally cook cheesecakes for too long and cause them to crack and not set like normal.

-Hopefully, your cheesecake issue is something minor such as not allowing the cheesecake to refrigerate for long enough.
+Hopefully, your cheesecake issue is something minor such as not allowing it to refrigerate for long enough.
 If that’s the case, then all you’ll have to do is be a bit more patient to get good results.